-How does Potter Poppins Decorate for the Holidays?
+How does Kenneth V. Horne Decorate for the Holidays?

 Think natural with spots of sparkle!
 I often look to nature for decorations at holiday times.
 I go out into a forest and forage for pine needle branches and bunches of fall leaves.
 I buy lemons and oranges, both real ones and artificial ones.
 I also buy inexpensive silver and gold plastic balls and ornaments from dollar stores.
 I also like those battery operated flicker candles, and for some centerpieces, 10-12 inch taper candles.
 I also try to find a few 8-12 inch lanterns, a hot melt glue gun (with lots of refill glue sticks), and lastly, many spools of inexpensive 1- to 4- inch wide holiday ribbon, several bricks of floral foam commonly called "Oasis", and a few spools of floral wire.
 All of these supplies can be found and purchased at craft stores.
 Once I have it gathered and in my workshop, I set forth to putting it all together as swags and garlands for mantels, doorways, stair railings, and for center pieces.

 The most important thing to keep in mind is to have fun and remember that there are no mistakes, so have no fear that you can’t do this and always keep it simple, simple, simple!

 For centerpieces, begin with a silver or ceramic bowl.
 Cut and fit a brick of the floral foam to fit snugly in the bowl, and then saturate the foam in the bowl with tap water.
 Then take your evergreen branches and begin cutting 8-12 inch pieces from the main branch.
 Insert the evergreens into the saturated foam.
 Fill it full of evergreen pieces as you do not want any of the foam visible.
 Once full of greens, accent with small wired bunches of fall leaves and now set this aside.